sohnjangil/ClusToR/README.md

-# ClusTo-RC (Clustering Tool for Read and Contigs)
+# ClusToR (Clustering Tool for Reference assisted de novo assembly)

 This is a tool for clustering sequencing reads and assembled scaffolds (or contigs) to groups of reference genome's choromosomes (or scaffolds).